Solomon Bates

-Solomon Augustus Bates (born April 18, 1982) is an American former professional football linebacker who played in the National Football League (NFL).
+Solomon Augustus Bates (born April 18, 1982) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was selected by the Seattle Seahawks in the fourth round of the 2003 NFL draft.
-He played college football at Arizona State.
+He played college football for the Arizona State Sun Devils.

 Early life

 Bates was born in Culver City, California, and played high school football at Canyon Springs High School in Moreno Valley, California.
 He earned USA Today honorable mention All-American honors in 1999.
 He was rated the No. 13 linebacker in the country in the class of 1999 by SuperPrep.

 College career

 Bates played college football for the Arizona State Sun Devils from 1999 to 2002.
-He recorded 42 tackles his freshmen year in 1999, earning Sporting News first-team All-Freshman honors.
+He recorded 42 tackles his freshman year in 1999, earning Sporting News first-team All-Freshman honors.
 He started all 12 games in 2000, totaling 99 tackles (70 of which were solo tackles), three sacks, four forced fumbles, two interceptions and eight pass breakups, garnering honorable mention All-Pac-10 recognition.

 Bates played in 11 games, starting 10, in 2001, recording 49 tackles (19 solo), one sack, one fumble recovery and six pass breakups.
 His production reportedly dropped in 2001 due to being out of shape.

 He majored in sociology at Arizona State.

 Bates was invited to the 2003 Hula Bowl.